 In addition real estate requires much more active management than is customary for other asset classes.
 The keys to maximizing returns in real estate are local market analysis, risk mitigation, and ongoing active operational and financial management.
 This is where Del Monte Realty provides real value to its clients.

 If you are retired or nearing retirement and have a significant amount of wealth tied up in real estate, you should consider selling to preserve your wealth, provide liquity and increase your income.
-Kensington Realty Group, an affiliate of Del Monte Realty, will represent you with the goal of maximizing your investment return.
+Del Monte Realty will represent you with the goal of maximizing your investment return.

 Using Financial Analysis in Making Investment Decisions